E. E. Knight

 E. E. Knight (born March 7, 1965) is the pen name for American science fiction and fantasy writer Eric Frisch, born in La Crosse, Wisconsin.
-He grew up in Stillwater, Minnesota and now resides in Oak Park, Illinois, with his wife and children.
+He grew up in Stillwater, Minnesota and resides in Oak Park, Illinois, with his wife and children.

 In May 2007, he donated his archive to the department of Rare Books and Special Collections at Northern Illinois University.